xenondevs/Docs/docs/nova/addon/worldgen/features/configurations/geode.md

 | `invalid_blocks`                 | A block tag (Needs to start with `#`)                 | If the amount of blocks matching this tag exceeds the above defined threshold the geode won't be placed.
 Currently not usable because of a Minecraft bug | `#minecraft:geode_invalid_blocks`                                    |

+In code, the `GeodeBlockSettings` class is used to configure the blocks of the geode.

 ### `layers`

 Defines the max radius of each layer of the geode.
 The higher the value the higher the max radius of the respective layer.